 We typically recommend cleaning out charcoal and wood ash after cooking because it can absorb moisture which leads to corrosion.
 Kalamazoo feels it’s OK to wait and just clear it out after approximately every sixth cook.
 Good news because it’s a loooong way down to the bottom to lift out the heavy, stainless steel ash pan.

-Kalamazoo is known for superb fit and finish.
+Many know Kalamazoo for their products’ superb fit and finish.
 By now you may have noticed Shokunin’s beautiful woodwork.

 Ipe wood, also known as Brazilian walnut, looks great and is extremely durable and flame resistant.
 The frame is available in two finishes: natural ipe, or treated with Penofin oil.